bluenviron/mediamtx/README.md

 #### Full configuration file

-To change the configuration, it's enough to edit the file `conf.yml`, provided with the executable.
+To change the configuration, it's enough to edit the `conf.yml` file, provided with the executable.
 The default configuration is [available here](conf.yml).

 #### Usage as RTSP Proxy